 But besides changing our stories, we also need to change the habits that aren’t helping us.
 Being an organized mom means doing the habits that help you stay organized.

 Think about all the ways your habits aren’t helping you.
 Maybe you wake up too late in the morning, making you grouchy and more likely to forget something for the day.
 These are the habits you need to replace with more productive ones.

 Then, think about the habits that are helping you, or could help you.
-Waking up earlier than the kids, making a shopping list for the week, or making recurring payments and bills automatic are a few examples.
+Waking up earlier than the kids, writing a checklist for your recipes, or making recurring payments and bills automatically are a few examples.

 Through repetition and consistency, you’re reinforcing your new habits and replacing the old ones.

 Then, give it time.
-It took a while—perhaps years, even—for you to develop the habits and stories you’ve since adopted.
-While I doubt it’ll take years to undo your bad habits, they can still take time to replace.
+It took a while—perhaps years, even—for you to develop the habits and stories you’ve adopted up to this point.
+While I doubt it’ll take years to undo bad habits, they can still take time to replace.

 3. Think of your time as precious

 Have you ever tried making your child’s costume (even though you had no idea what you were doing) just to save a few bucks?
 Or drove two extra miles to a store that was offering $5 off an item?

 It’s easy to get suckered into saving money, even if it means spending extra time.
 After all, we don’t have a bank account of “time,” whereas we can see how much money is going in and coming out of our wallets.

 But we all have the same number of hours in a day.
 And the harsh truth is, we can never get that time back.